Chiropractor vs. Physical Therapist: What’s the Difference?

 There are a number of factors that are contributing to the strong demand for physical therapists.
 The U.S. has an aging population, and older individuals are more likely to require physical therapy for mobility-related medical conditions.
 Physical therapists also work with individuals who have chronic conditions like obesity and diabetes, and these conditions have been increasing in prevalence.

 Regardless of whether you’ve chosen to pursue a career as a chiropractor vs physical therapist, you can get your start at Grand Canyon University.
-The College of Science, Engineering and Technology is pleased to offer the Bachelor of Science in Exercise Science with an Emphasis in Sports Performance degree program for aspiring bodywork and athletic professionals.
+The College of Natural Sciences is pleased to offer the Bachelor of Science in Exercise Science with an Emphasis in Sports Performance degree program for aspiring bodywork and athletic professionals.
 Students enjoy an active learning environment within GCU’s cutting-edge exercise science teaching laboratory.

 Click on Request Info at the top of your screen to explore the possibilities as a STEM student at GCU.